intel-analytics/ipex-llm/python/llm/README.md

 ###### More Low-Bit Support
 - Save and load

-  After the model is optimized using `bigdl-llm`, you may save and load the model as follows:
+  After the model is optimized using `ipex-llm`, you may save and load the model as follows:
   ```python
   model.save_low_bit(model_path)
   new_model = AutoModelForCausalLM.load_low_bit(model_path)